-- 10. On the rating of Midroog, see Note 6. - 11.
-Termination of the term of office of the Company's CEO and appointment of a new CEO
+12. Termination of the term of office of the Company's CEO and appointment of a new CEO

-Michel Siboni, who served as CEO of the Company and Chairman of the Board of Directors of Harel Insurance, stepped down from his position on January 31, 2024, after more than 30 years with Harel Group.
+Michel Siboni, who served as CEO of the Company and Chairman of the Board of Directors of Harel Insurance, stepped down from his position on January 31, 2024 as aforesaid, after more than 30 years with Harel Group.
 Michel Siboni continues to serve as a director in Harel Insurance and Chairman of the Board of Hamazpen, and he was also appointed as a director in the Company commencing February 5, 2024.
 After Michel Siboni stepped down from his position, Nir Cohen, who is currently the CEO of the Company, was appointed as CEO of Harel Investments as well, from February 1, 2024.